Exceptional Support Branch

 - Incarcerated Adult Students

-The ESB has sponsored a statewide initiative implementing inclusive practices at five cohorts of targeted schools.
-In partnership with complex area resource staff, each school receives onsite assistance in building a community that both embraces students with disabilities as valued community members and provides the support needed to ensure their success.
-Schools are provided with assistance on the use of resources and personnel, student centered decision making, various models of support services and instruction.
-A plan has been developed to scale up this work statewide.
+The ESB is sponsoring a statewide Inclusive Practices initiative.
+Through this initiative, HIDOE established a clear vision and expectations for inclusive practices.
+Over the past four school years, the ESB in collaboration with Stetson and Associates conducted inclusive practices implementation training and consultation to complex area staff and schools statewide.
+Certified Complex area staff can provide onsite assistance in building a community that embraces students with disabilities as valued community members and provides support to teachers, schools, and staff to ensure student success.
+Schools are provided with assistance on the use of resources and personnel, student-centered decision making, various models of support services and instruction.
+For more information, contact Krysta Bellevue (Krysta.Bellevue@k12.hi.us).

 - Po‘okela Special Day Program Center

-Po’okela provides intensive specialized support for students who have a combination of severe social, behavioral, and communicative needs with cognitive impairment, neurodevelopmental disorder and who are not progressing in special education settings in school.
+Po'okela provides intensive specialized support for students who have a combination of severe social, behavioral, and communicative needs with cognitive impairment, neurodevelopmental disorder, and who are not progressing in special education settings in school.
+For more information, contact Alysha Kim (Alysha.Kim@k12.hi.us).

 The ESB recognizes the value of its community partners and works closely with the following entities on increasing outcomes for students with disabilities.